 NBC News hails Anaré V. Holmes as a “fearless firefighter” in its inaugural #Pride30 list of LGBT innovators, change makers and rising stars who are making the community proud.

 He attended Howard University and graduated from the University of Wisconsin-Madison, where he earned a Bachelor of Science in Family & Consumer Journalism.
-He is currently crafting a collection of essays within the Narrative Media Writing Master of Fine Arts program at the University of Georgia.
+He holds a Master of Fine Arts in Narrative Media Writing from the University of Georgia.
 As an Interchange Institute certified Cultural Competency Trainer, he empowers teams with effective communication tools and strategies that promote an inclusive and equitable workforce.

 Anaré is pronounced AHN-ray.